Chris Christie caught on hot mic discussing Haley and DeSantis - ExBulletin

 Chris Christie caught on hot mic discussing Haley and DeSantis

-Chris Christie, ahead of his announcement that he is suspending his campaign for president, appeared to be heard on a hot mic of the livestream of the townhall in audio obtained by The Recount. #CNN #News
+Chris Christie, ahead of his announcement that he is suspending his campaign for president, appeared to be heard on a hot mic of the livestream of the townhall in audio obtained by The Recount. #cnn #news #shorts

 |